Editing in Moviemaker

 Movie Maker is a simple editing programme that is available on all PCs (like iMovie on Macs).
 If you cannot find Movie Maker on your PC, ask your ITC teacher or consultant to locate it for you.

 The editing process used to be complicated because the editors were cutting up sections of actual film, but today it couldn't be simpler and the original digital film files remain intact.

-Using Movie Maker you will be able to re-edit footage, add new music and narration, create your own documentary-style, moving image essays and/or be inspired to create your own original films.
+Using Movie Maker you will be able to re-edit footage, add music and narration, create your own documentary-style moving image essays and/or be inspired to create your own original films.

-3/ When you have imported the films you want to cut up, use the 'Create Clips' function to break the films into smaller parts that will be easier to use.
+3) When you have imported the films you want to cut up, use the 'Create Clips' function to break the films into smaller parts that will be easier to use.
 NB.
-The original file on your computer will not be dammaged by this editing process.
+The original file on your computer will not be damaged by this editing process.

 4) Drag the sections you want onto the timeline (‘Drag media here’).